Level3-REST/site/doc/patterns/list/filterable.md

 rel="http://level3.rest/patterns/list/filterable#filters-list"
 ```

 Points to the List that this Filtration resource filters.
-The URL may not be the same after the Filtration resource's controls are executed.
+The URL may not be the same after the Filtration resource's controls execute.

 {% include footer.html %}